 The Town adopts an annual budget for the general fund in conformity with the guidelines described above.
-The difference of \$580,000 between the original budget of \$63.8 million and the final amended budget of \$64.3 million was due to the approval of a supplemental appropriation that was funded by taxation.
-The supplemental appropriations funded the various departments but mainly increased the general government and public safety functions.
+The original of \$70 million was essentially unchanged in the final amended budget.

 B. Budgetary - GAAP Reconciliation

 For budgetary reporting purposes, the Uniform Municipal Accounting System basis of accounting, which has been established by the Commonwealth of Massachusetts, is followed.
 This differs from the GAAP basis of accounting.
 A reconciliation of budgetary-basis to GAAP-basis results for the general fund is as follows: